AI Prior Authorization Vendors: Infinitus vs SuperDial vs Neon Health vs Coral AI

 What is the CMS prior authorization rule and how does it affect pharma?

-The CMS Interoperability and Prior Authorization Final Rule sets 2026 compliance deadlines mandating electronic PA APIs with 72-hour urgent and 7-day standard turnaround times.
-This regulatory tailwind is accelerating adoption of AI PA tools, with AI PA spending growing roughly 10x year-over-year from approximately $10M in 2024 to $100M in 2025.
-The global AI-powered PA market is projected to reach $7.12 billion by 2033 at an 18.7% CAGR.
+The CMS Interoperability and Prior Authorization Final Rule sets compliance deadlines mandating electronic PA APIs with 72-hour urgent and 7-day standard turnaround times.
+This regulatory tailwind is accelerating buyer diligence around AI PA tools, but pharmacy-benefit PA, commercial plans, and exception workflows still require workflow automation outside the CMS mandate.

 Should pharma companies use Infinitus or Neon Health for AI prior authorization?